AbstractMenus/Docs/general/actions.rst

 Sound
 -----

 Action to play sound.
-Below all params that can be specified:
+Below all parameters that can be specified:

 ::